 In Hampshire, while black-grass burdens don’t appear to be as detrimental as those seen in eastern counties, there’s a certainly a conscious effort being made to keep a lid on things – by both growers and agronomists, says Agrii agronomist, Mark Glover.

 “While there are a few farms with high black-grass populations, as a rule I would say it is nowhere near as severe as in the eastern counties.
 However, we certainly want to keep it that way.”

 Though black-grass may not be a major problem just yet, there are concerns over how the legacy of last autumn may affect that this year, he adds.
 “We know that delayed drilling can have a beneficial effect on controlling blackgrass, but this year a lot of growers are going to be targeting that earlier window as a result of the washout of last autumn.
 The pendulum has swung the other way and it could create challenges for us.”

 So in a bid to keep on top of the issue, Mark recommends the use of Interagro’s adjuvant, Backrow, with both pre and peri emergence herbicides.
 “Pretty much 100% of my growers use it to both optimise chemical performance and promote crop safety.
 From a black-grass point of few, there is a strong backlog of evidence to show that it really can help push that extra control, so there’s definitely a case for using it this autumn.”

 After first coming across the product five years ago in Agrii trials, it’s now a staple in his weed control armoury, says Mark.
 “At the time, we were running trials in the East which were looking at nozzles, water rate and boom height, and where Backrow was used, the results were just amazing.”

 “Really, it’s just a question of why wouldn’t you use it?”

-To learn more about the benefits of Backrow this autumn download your copy of our Autumn Backrow product guide.
+To learn more about the benefits of Backrow this autumn download your copy of our Backrow Handbook.
 Simply input your email address below.